cowboy-marlboro/thesis/README.md

 # thesis
 This our thesis.
-It will be website about information security.
+It will be website about Information Security.